Shahrom Samiev

-Career

-Club
+Club career

+Istiklol

+In 2019, Samiev signed for Istiklol.

+Rubin Kazan

 On 14 February 2020, Istiklol announced that Samiev had left the club to join Rubin Kazan on a free transfer.
 For 2020–21 season, a new limit of 8 foreign players was introduced in the Russian Premier League, and was not registered by the club with the league.

+Sheriff Tiraspol

 On 17 August 2020, Samiev left Rubin Kazan to sign for Sheriff Tiraspol, and was immediately loaned out to fellow Divizia Națională club Dinamo-Auto Tiraspol until the end of the year.

+Torpedo-BeIAZ Zhodino

 On 2 July 2021, Samiev left Sheriff Tiraspol and signed for Belarusian Premier League club Torpedo-BelAZ Zhodino.

+Islock Minsk

-On 24 July 2022, Samiev left joined fellow Belarusian Premier League club Isloch Minsk.
+On 24 July 2022, Samiev joined fellow Belarusian Premier League club Isloch Minsk.

+Zimbru Chisinău

+In February 2023, he signed for Moldovan Super Liga club Zimbru Chișinău.

+Andijon

+In February 2024, Samiev joined Uzbekistan Super League club Andijon.

-International
+International career

-Samiev made his senior team debut on 7 June 2019, scoring the equaliser in a 1-1 draw against Afghanistan.
+Samiev made his senior team debut on 7 June 2019, scoring the equaliser in a 1–1 draw against Afghanistan.